atreydesai/ooc-simpleui/README.md

 1. **Add New Entry**: Click "Add New Entry" to create a new analysis record
 2. **Enter URLs**:
-   - Add PolitiFact URL (for fact-checking context)
+   - Add PolitiFact URL or any other relevant URL (for fact-checking context)
    - Add Social Link (video URL to analyze)
 3. **Fetch Metadata**: Click "Download" to automatically extract video information
 4. **Complete OOC Checklist**: Mark relevant out-of-context criteria